Any legal dispute with Signal must be resolved in a California court, under California law, regardless of where you live.

 How other platforms handle this

-These Terms shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflict of law provisions.
-You agree that any dispute arising from or relating to the subject matter of these Terms shall be governed by the exclusive jurisdiction and venue ...
+These Terms shall be governed by the laws of the State of California, without respect to its conflict of laws principles.
+Any dispute arising from or relating to the subject matter of these Terms shall be finally settled by arbitration in San Francisco County, California, using the English language ...

 Monitoring